 With Medicare Advantage enrollment on the rise, and an influx of plans for individuals to choose from, growth and success in the marketplace hinges on adaptability.

-As I said during the 2018 RISE Nashville Summit, the market is becoming increasingly competitive and consumer demands are evolving.
+The market is becoming increasingly competitive and consumer demands are evolving.
 Growth depends on a health plan’s ability to adapt to better serve members – especially modern seniors – and focus on optimizing revenue realization, among other levers.

 I presented on the importance of collaboration alongside Dr. John Fong, who was senior vice president and chief clinical officer for Senior Health Services within Blue Cross Blue Shield of Michigan at the time.